lume/cli/README.md

 -   [x] Testing (added Karma)
 -   [ ] Code coverage (Karma is in place, we just need to hook up a code coverage tool)
 -   [ ] GitHub Actions configuration for scaffolded apps and packages.
--   [ ] Detect the entrypoint's `version` export, and skip updating it if not found (instead of exiting with an error).
+-   [ ] Switch to a separate `src/version.ts` file for the version number
+        export.
+Skip updating it if it doesn't exist.